davidvuong/pynodebb/README.md

 # Welcome to pyNodeBB

-pyNodeBB is a Python client for the NodeBB REST API (nodebb-plugin-write-api).
+pyNodeBB is a Python client for the NodeBB API.

 ## Install

 1. I'm assuming you have NodeBB installed.
 If not, please refer to their install guide [here](https://docs.nodebb.org/en/latest/installing/os.html).
 1. NodeBB by default doesn't provide a write-api (only read).
 Thankfully, there's a plugin called [nodebb-plugin-write-api](https://github.com/NodeBB/nodebb-plugin-write-api) that provides some functionality for us.
 This plugin is required for pyNodeBB to work.
 1. After you've correctly installed nodebb-plugin-write-api to your NodeBB instance, create a master token under `/admin/plugins/write-api/`.
 1. Awesome.
-The last step is to install `pynodebb` from the CheeseShop `pip` or `easy_install`:
+The last step is to install `pynodebb` from the CheeseShop via `pip` or `easy_install`:

   ```bash
   pip install pynodebb